Straight Talk Samsung Galaxy J2, 16GB, Black – Grade A Refurbished Prepaid Smartphone

 Smartphones have largely replaced personal digital assistant (PDA) devices, handheld/palm-sized PCs, portable media players (PMP), point-and-shoot cameras, camcorders, and, to a lesser extent, handheld video game consoles, e-reader devices, pocket calculators, and GPS tracking units.

-Since the early 2010s, improved hardware and faster wireless communication (due to standards such as LTE and later 5G NR) have bolstered the growth of the smartphone industry.
+Since the early 2010s, improved hardware and faster wireless communication have bolstered the growth of the smartphone industry.
 As of 2014, over a billion smartphones are sold globally every year.
 In 2019 alone, 1.54 billion smartphone units were shipped worldwide.
-75.05 percent of the world population were smartphone users as of 2020.
+As of 2020, 75.05 percent of the world population were smartphone users.

 by Nathan